jonasbn/perl-critic-policy-inputoutput-prohibithighprecedentlogicaloperatorerrorhandling/README.md

 # DESCRIPTION

 This policy addresses an anti-pattern and possible bug.
-If you use 3-argument `open` combinted with the high precedence logical or operator `||` for error handling.
+If you use `open` combined with the high precedence logical or operator `||` for error handling.

-If the file parameter is pointing to a non-existant file, the use of a high precedence logical operator `||`, does not short-cut as expected.
+If the file parameter is pointing to a non-existent file, the use of a high precedence logical operator `||`, does not short-cut as expected.
 This implies that the bug only is present if the file does not exist.
-If the file exist, but cannot be opened the error handling is not working as expected.
+If the file exists, but cannot be opened the error handling is not working as expected.

     open my $fh, '<', $file
             || die "Can't open '$file': $!"; # not okay